adescode/AiA-blog/content/posts/2020-01-11-how-i-created-an-android-native-module-in-react-native.md

 ## Creating React Native Method for Android Toast module
+If you follow any of the two example above to setup your module, let's continue with the toast module.

 Looking at React Native [documentation](https://facebook.github.io/react-native/docs/native-modules-android#the-toast-module) on Toast module.

-If you follow any of the two example above to setup your module,